Canadian Western Bank (TSE:CWB) Price Target Raised to C$33.00

 Canadian Western Bank Announces Dividend

-The business also recently declared a quarterly dividend, which will be paid on Thursday, September 28th.
-Stockholders of record on Thursday, September 14th will be paid a dividend of $0.33 per share.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, September 28th.
+Stockholders of record on Thursday, September 14th will be given a $0.33 dividend.
+The ex-dividend date of this dividend is Wednesday, September 13th.
 This represents a $1.32 annualized dividend and a dividend yield of 4.62%.
-The ex-dividend date is Wednesday, September 13th.
-Canadian Western Bank’s dividend payout ratio is presently 39.88%.
+Canadian Western Bank’s dividend payout ratio (DPR) is presently 39.88%.

 Canadian Western Bank Company Profile